googleapis/python-bigquery-dataframes/README.rst

 * Install the ``bigframes`` package.
 * Create a Google Cloud project and billing account.
 * In an interactive environment (like Notebook, Python REPL or command line), ``bigframes`` will do the authentication on-the-fly if needed.
-Otherwise, pre-authenticate by
-  `Installing and initializing the gcloud CLI <https://cloud.google.com/sdk/docs/install>`_, then generating the application default credentials by doing `gcloud auth application-default login <https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login>`_.
+Otherwise, see `how to set up application default credentials <https://cloud.google.com/docs/authentication/provide-credentials-adc>`_ for various environments.
+For example, to pre-authenticate on your laptop you can `install and initialize the gcloud CLI <https://cloud.google.com/sdk/docs/install>`_, and then generate the application default credentials by doing `gcloud auth application-default login <https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login>`_.

 Code sample